koaaN/PlusKey/README.md

 # Plus Key custom ROM integration guide

-The OnePlus 13s / 13T family in this tree is built as `infiniti`.
+The OnePlus 15 in this tree is built as `infiniti`.
 It replaces the old alert slider flow with a programmable Plus Key.
 Stock OOS exposes that key as a first-class shortcut for actions such as camera, flashlight, screenshot, recorder, and sound profile changes.

 This custom ROM implementation has three independent pieces.
 Together they replace the AOSP and LineageOS Assist-key plumbing with the PlusKey APK.